+Mentors.
 VLP staff attorneys are available to consult with you on referred cases.
 We can also pair you with an experienced panel attorney for mentoring.
-To request a mentor, contact Referral Coordinator Russell Rennie at 617-423-0648 x129 or email@example.com.
+To request a mentor or if you are interested in serving as a mentor, please contact Senior Partners for Justice Manager Barbara Siegel at firstname.lastname@example.org 617-423-0648 x123.

 Fees and Costs

 Whenever possible, attorneys should file an Affidavit of Indigency for the client to get filing fees and court costs waived or paid for by the Commonwealth.
-More information about the Affidavit of Indigency.
+Click here for forms and more information about the Affidavit of Indigency.
 VLP has limited funds to assist with litigation costs that are not otherwise covered.
 Please contact Program Administrator Martha Williams to discuss your particular situation or needs.